sajees89/work-day-scheduler/README.md

-# Third-Party APIs Challenge: Workday Scheduler
+# Third-Party APIs: Workday Scheduler

 ## Description
 For this challenge, I was tasked with creating a simple calendar application that allows a user to save events for specific hours of the workday.
 The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.